CyberJulian/Bash-Bunny-Reverse-Shell/README.md

 - Once connected, the target device **listens for commands** from the remote listener.
 - The session remains active until manually terminated.
   - To **fully terminate the script**, type "exit".
 This will **completely stop execution** and close the connection.
+   - You'd have to wait for the computer to reboot in order to connect once more
   - To stop the connection while **keeping the script running on loop**, enter Control+C

 ---